OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 The OpenNebula NVIDIA Fabric Manager is intended to use via `onefabric` commands, the central point of control.
 The  commands are remotely executed via SSH against the KVM hosts, interacting with the Fabric Manager VM through the QEMU guest agent.

+The `onefabric` command remotely executes the `/usr/lib/one/opennebula-fabricmanager.rb` script available on the virtualization nodes.
+As an administrator, you can execute all commands from the host itself by directly using the mentioned script.

 `onefabric` key commands:

 *   `onefabric list [--csv]`: Lists NVSwitch partitions.
 Use `--csv` for script-friendly output.